DataStax-Academy/cassandra-workshop-series/week1 - Getting Started with Cassandra/README.md

-Welcome to the Online Cassandra Workshop Series
+Welcome to WEEK 1 of the Cassandra Workshop Series
 ======================================================

 In this repository, you'll find everything from the online Cassandra Workshop Series: